MARIPOSA MINOR HOCKEY ASSOCIATION

 6. 9 b Administrative Board Election Committee: The Administrative Board of MMHA shall select the election committee.
 This committee, consisting of 3 people, shall select and post nominations for each available Administrative position that will then be voted on at the AGM.
 Anyone wishing to nominate a person can approach the nominating committee with their nominations.
 Nominations are available on-line, on the MMHA bulletin boards or from the committee members and may also be received from the floor during the AGM.
 The President along with the Administrative Board Election Committee will determine the agenda items and election order for the Annual General Meeting.

-6.9 c Coaches Selection Committee: Coaches will be selected by a committee made up of the Coaching Coordinator, OMHA Representative, Three County Representative, Hockey Development Coordinator, Ice Scheduler, Referee Assignor, Initiation Program Director and the Vice-President.
+6.9 c Coaches Selection Committee: Coaches will be selected by a committee made up of the Coaching Coordinator, OMHA Representative, Three County Representative, Hockey Development Coordinator, Ice Scheduler, Referee Assignor, Under U9 Coordinator and the Vice-President.
 If a member of the Coaches Selection Committee wishes to apply for a coaching position, they must declare a conflict of interest and cannot participate in discussions or vote for the position that they are applying for.
 This committee shall be presided over by the President who will only have a vote in the selection of coaches in the result of a tied vote.
 The suitability of coaches applying for teams who have coached in the past for the organization will be reviewed as per coaching surveys and evaluations from past Coaching Coordinators.
 If there is only one person apply to coach a team, that coach does not automatically get the team, but must be voted by the Administrative Board whether he/she is granted the team or not.
 The Administrative Board shall have final approval of all coaches and managers.

 6.9 d The Administrative Board may appoint standing and ad hoc committees as needed.